2016 United States presidential debates: Debate list

-September 26 presidential debate (Hofstra University)
+September 26: First presidential debate (Hofstra University)

-The first debate took place on Monday, September 26, at New York's Hofstra University, moderated by Lester Holt of NBC.
+The first presidential debate between former Secretary of State Hillary Clinton and Businessman Donald Trump, took place on Monday, September 26, 2016, at Hofstra University in Hempstead, New York.
+The debate was moderated by Lester Holt of NBC.
 It was originally scheduled to take place at Wright State University, but the venue was changed due to security and financial concerns.

 Format

 The first presidential debate was divided into six segments, each of approximately 15 minutes in length, with the moderator introducing a topic and giving each candidate two minutes, followed by approximately 8 minutes and 45 seconds of facilitated discussion between the two candidates, with both candidates receiving approximately equal time.
 The questions discussed during the 90 minutes were at the sole discretion of the moderator, and were not shared beforehand with the commission or with either campaign.
 Each candidate spoke in front of a podium.
 Besides applause at the beginning and end of the debate, there was no audience participation allowed, but sporadic applause occurred at various points throughout the 90 minutes.

 The segments were on the economy and job creation, trade, the federal deficit, race relations and policing, the war on terror, the foreign policy of the United States, and each candidate's experience in the political and business realm.